xwl42/tp/docs/OLD_UserGuide.md

 # LambdaLab User Guide

-LambdaLab is a desktop app for **CS2030S Teaching Assistants** to **manage student records**, optimised for use via a Command Line Interface (CLI) while still having an intuitive Graphical User Interface (GUI).
+LambdaLab is a desktop app for **CS2030S Teaching Assistants** to to maintain student records, mark lab attendance and exercises, and manage consultation timeslots.
+It is optimised for use via a Command Line Interface (CLI) while still having an intuitive Graphical User Interface (GUI).
 If you are a fast typer, LambdaLab can help you track student information, lab attendance, and exercise submissions even faster than traditional spreadsheets or GUI apps.

-## About this guide

-This guide is written for CS2030S teaching assistants who need to maintain student records, mark lab attendance and exercises, and manage consultation timeslots.
-Assumed prior knowledge:
-- Comfortable using a command terminal on Windows / macOS / Linux.
-- Basic familiarity with editing plain text (copy/paste commands).
-- Understands core CS2030S concepts (labs, exercises, student identifiers).

-How to use this guide:
-- Quick start: run the application and try a few example commands.
-- Features: detailed command syntax, examples, and expected output.
-- Troubleshooting: common errors and remedies are highlighted near each command.

 ## Table of Contents